notagamedevnono/trinityCore-docker/README.md

       sudo ./build.sh

-- A whole while latter - your container will be place in `~/trinityContainers` as a 7zip archive.
+- A whole while later, your container will be place in `~/trinityContainers` as a 7zip archive.

 ## Create a server